vsariola/shader-holiday-card/README.md

    A4.
 2. **Brass fasteners.** I used brass paper fasteners (split pins), with a width of ~ 3 mm.
-3. **Cardboard.** Each card requires a 15 cm x 45 cm rectangle.
-I used 50 cm x 65 cm 240 g/m^2 cardboard sheets from Canson, so each sheet gives 4 cards.
+3. **Cardboard.** Each card requires a 150 mm x 450 mm rectangle.
+I used 500 mm x 650 mm 240 g/m<sup>2</sup> cardboard sheets from Canson, so each sheet gives 4 cards.
 I preferred dark cardboard (black, ultramarine), because the animation will be quite dark, due to majority of the foreground being black.
 4. **Spray adhesive.** I used Maston 500 ml Spray Adhesive.
 Not all of them are
    equal: some cheaper brands created awful clumps and did not spray evenly.
 5. **Super glue.** I used Loctite 5g Precision.
 Some of the cheap stuff doesn't